zuri-training/Team-Shark-II-/README.md

 ## Useful information

-Other Contributions are encouraged into this repository.
+*Other Contributions are encouraged into this repository*.